 Learn everything you can about your model.
 The best way to use your fish finder to its full capability is to learn how to use it.
 Each model and brand is different and can offer a variety of functions.
 Read your manuals, watch videos online that are brand specific, and learn all you can.

 Whether you are new to the sport of fishing, or an experienced veteran, there is excitement to find.
 Beginners and the veteran can all enjoy learning new fishing techniques and trying new tricks.
 After doing some experimenting, you might find a new way of fishing.

 Matthew Price is an editor of the Outdoor section at ASmarterTip.com.
 He always fished since he was a kid with his rods from the shore.
-Then growing up he starts fishing during boat trips.
-And now he shares his passion every times he can writing post about everything he learned!
+Then growing up he starts fishing during fishing boat trips.
+And now he shares his passion every time he can writing post about everything he learned!